Privacy Policy

 If you believe your information may have been compromised, please contact us promptly.

-14. Retention of information
+18. Retention of information

 We retain personal information for as long as reasonably necessary for the purposes for which it was collected, including to provide legal services, comply with legal and professional obligations, maintain business records, manage risk, resolve disputes and enforce our rights.

 Legal files and related records may need to be retained for minimum periods required by law, professional rules, insurance requirements or good legal practice.
+Verification of identity records are retained for the periods required by ARNECC, anti-money laundering and other applicable requirements (generally at least 7 years).

 When information is no longer required, we may destroy, delete or de-identify it where lawful and appropriate.

-15. Access and correction
+19. Access and correction

 You may request access to personal information we hold about you.